BIT-DA/ROMA/README.md

 # ROMA
-This repository is the official Pytorch implementation for ACMMM2022 paper "ROMA: Cross-Domain Region Similarity Matching for Unpaired Nighttime Infrared to Daytime Visible Video Translation".[[Arxiv]](https://arxiv.org/abs/2204.12367)
+This repository is the official Pytorch implementation for ACM MM'22 paper "ROMA: Cross-Domain Region Similarity Matching for Unpaired Nighttime Infrared to Daytime Visible Video Translation".[[Arxiv]](https://arxiv.org/abs/2204.12367)

 **Examples of Object Detection:**